Connected-Data/cdkg-challenge/README.md

-We envision making the Connected Data Knowledge Graph available for querying and exploration.
+The Connected Data Knowledge Graph is available for querying and exploration.

-We would also like to use the Connected Data Knowledge Graph to power downstream applications.
+We are looking forward to seeing how the community can use the Connected Data Knowledge Graph to power downstream applications.

 ## The Connected Data Knowledge Graph Challenge

 <img width="790" alt="CDKG_Logo" src="https://github.com/user-attachments/assets/fc8a4038-c8c9-4f42-8168-179850f5239e">

-We at Connected Data are launching the Connected Data Knowledge Graph Challenge as an open source project.
+We at Connected Data have launched the Connected Data Knowledge Graph Challenge as an open source project.

-The goal is to build the Connected Data Knowledge Graph based on the Connected Data treasure trove and make it available under a permissive open source license.
+After releasing the initial version of the Connected Data Knowledge Graph based on the Connected Data treasure trove and making it available under a permissive open source license, our goal is two-fold:
+- To make the CDKG available to the community
+- To keep building and improving the CDKG

 Here is what we are offering: